eBay Tips

 25 March 2026Updated 14 May 2026 18 min read

-If you sell on eBay UK in 2026, you'll pay one of three completely different fee structures depending on what kind of seller you are.
-Private sellers on domestic UK sales pay £0 — eBay charges the buyer a Buyer Protection Fee on top of your listed price.
-Business sellers pay 10–13% of each sale in total — a category-based Final Value Fee (9.9%–14.9%), a per-order fee (£0.30 or £0.40), a Regulatory Operating Fee (0.35%), and 20% VAT on top (reclaimable for VAT-registered sellers). eBay Motors sellers (cars, motorcycles, vans) pay flat insertion + sale fees instead of percentages — different category, different rules.
+eBay UK has three fee setups in 2026, and which one you get depends on your seller type.
+Private sellers pay £0 on domestic UK sales — eBay charges the buyer a Buyer Protection Fee instead.
+Business sellers pay 10–13% per sale.
+That's a category-based Final Value Fee (6.9%–14.9%; most items 9.9%–12.9%), a per-order fee (£0.30 or £0.40), a Regulatory Operating Fee (0.35%), plus 20% VAT (reclaimable if VAT-registered). eBay Motors sellers (cars, motorcycles, vans) pay flat insertion + sale fees, not percentages.

 Private seller vs business seller vs Motors — which one are you?

-Seller typeWhat you payWho qualifies
+Seller typeWho qualifies

-Business9.9%–14.9% FVF + £0.30/£0.40 + 0.35% + 20% VATBuying stock to resell, regular trading, registered as a business with HMRC, or eBay turnover heading past about £1,000/year (HMRC's trading allowance).
+BusinessYou buy stock to resell, sell regularly, are registered with HMRC, or your turnover is over about £1,000/year (HMRC's trading allowance).

 Private sellers